mcopjan/raspberry-temperature-humidity-monitoring/README.md

 2. **Install Docker.**

 3. **Run Docker Compose:**
-   - Execute `docker-compose -f [docker-compose.yml](https://github.com/mcopjan/raspberry-temperature-humidity-monitoring/blob/master/docker-compose.yml) up`.
+   - Execute 'docker-compose -f [docker-compose.yml](https://github.com/mcopjan/raspberry-temperature-humidity-monitoring/blob/master/docker-compose.yml) up'.
 This will spin up the API, Agent, and DB.

 4. **Monitoring Multiple Rooms:**
    - If monitoring multiple rooms (using additional Raspberry Pi's with DHT sensors), run another Agent and connect it to send data to the API.
 For example: